 What to do if you find a baby bird

-If you find a baby bird, leave it.
-If it is a fledgling it will be waiting to receive food from a parent and your presence might prevent it from returning.
-If it is a poorly feathered or naked chick it has a slim chance of survival and might have been rejected by the parents.
+If you find a baby bird sitting beneath a hedge or other part of the garden, leave it.
+Parent birds often leave their fledglings in a safe place, where they can continue feeding them.
+It's highly likely the bird will be waiting to receive food from a parent and your presence might prevent it from returning.
+If it's a poorly feathered or naked chick, it has a slim chance of survival and might have been rejected by the parents.